clandesv/speech-to-text-replication-materials/README.md

 ### Sample Description
 The sample is described in section "Data" with additional information (age, educational level and difficulty of survey).
 The corresponding mean and standard deviation values are calculated in "sample-description.R" by loading the csv-formatted dataset "sample-description-data.csv".

+### Code for Automated Speech Recognition
+The original Python (and R) code used for applying various ASR systems to our data can be found in the "code for ASR" subfolder of this repository.

 ---